Table of Contents

 To-Do List Advanced Settings > Customize The To-Do List

-Note: To learn more about how to format dates in WordPress, visit the relevant section of the WordPress Codex below:
+Note: To learn more about how to format dates in WordPress, see the date section of the WordPress Codex below:

-This section lets you customize your labels for prioritizing important, middle and lowest (low) items …
+This section lets you customize your labels for highest, middle and lowest (low) priority items …

-Items prioritized as “important” are shown in red and lowest (low) priority items display in a lighter shade of grey …
+Items prioritized as “important” display in red and lowest priority items display in a lighter shade of grey …